Detox | 9 min read

 Specialists can help you cope with the various risks that you face when you detox on your own.
 They guide you on what to expect, withdrawal symptoms, and dealing with the risk of relapse.

 Ascendant New York Drug and Alcohol Detox provides a conducive environment for detox.
-In addition to this, Ascendant has a team of professionals to help you identify your triggers and effective ways to deal with them.
+Additionally, Ascendant has a team of professionals to help you identify your triggers and effective ways to manage them.

-Detoxing from hard substances like alcohol and benzodiazepine can have severe effects.
+Detoxing from hard substances like alcohol and benzodiazepines can have severe effects.
 Professionals help you deal with them.
-You can receive therapy through the residential treatment program or the outpatient treatment option, among many other treatment options.
+You can receive therapy through the residential treatment program, the outpatient treatment option, or one of many other available treatment options.
 Specialists advise you on changes you need to make to avoid a relapse.
 They also guide you on effective ways to resist the urge to use drugs.

 Detoxing at home can be dangerous.
 While others have done it, your case can be different.
 You may experience severe withdrawal symptoms, harm your family, or have permanent disorders.
 Your likelihood of relapsing is also high.